-There is no forest within the project area.
+There is no forest within the project area as per the letter dated 07/09/2023 enclosed as Annexure-1.
 The core zone is mostly (93.94%) agricultural land and has sparse trees.
 Only 7 trees and 8 grasses, herbs and shrubs are found in the project site.
 Total of 66 species of terrestrial plants are observed in the study area.
 These include 41 species of trees, 14 species of shrubs and herbs, 6 species of climbers and 5 species of grasses and bamboo.

 The core zone has common species of reptiles like chameleon and house lizard, birds such as, common myna, house sparrow, crow and mammals such as mongoose and squirrel.
 A total of 168 species of terrestrial fauna were recorded in the study area.
 These comprise 28 species of mammals, 17 species of reptiles and 120 species of avifaunal species and 3 amphibians.
-As per Wildlife (Protection) Act 1972, Amendment 2022 there are 18 Schedule I species present in buffer zone which includes 10 mammals, 2 aves and 6 reptiles.
-Leopard and Tiger are most significant in these.

 There are no National parks/ Wildlife Sanctuary/ Biospheres reserves within the 10 km radius of the project site.
 The eco sensitive zone of Tadoba - Andhari Tiger Reserve is at 8.1 km NE and Tadoba-Andhari Tiger Reserve core zone is at 25 km NE from the project boundary.
+The copy of distance certificate dated 18/04/2023 is enclosed as Annexure-2